Why 1 Law Firm Picked a PEP

 A changing legal environment in Illinois prompted Skokie-based real estate law firm Prero & Morgenstern P.C. to consider its options to address the future of its employees’ retirement preparedness.

-As part of the Illinois Secure Choice Savings Program, employers with between five and 15 employees were required to either offer their own retirement plan or enroll their employees in the state-run plan by November 1, 2023.
-The Prairie State launched its pilot program for private sector employers in May 2018, after which it gradually phased in the requirement for employers with at least 500 employees, gradually working all the way down to those with at least five.
-Businesses in operation for at least two years that do not offer or contribute to a qualified retirement plan are required to enroll their employees or offer another qualified plan.
+Under the Illinois Secure Choice Savings Program, employers with between five and 15 employees were being required to either offer their own retirement plan or enroll their employees in the state-run plan by November 1, 2023.
+The Prairie State had launched its pilot program for private sector employers in May 2018, after which it gradually phased in the requirement for employers with at least 500 employees, gradually working all the way down to those with at least five.
+Businesses in operation for two years or more that do not offer or contribute to a qualified retirement plan must enroll their employees or offer another qualified plan.

-In 2023, as the firm was considering using the state program, IRS limits permitted $6,500 savings per year in a Roth individual retirement account, compared with an annual savings limit of $22,500 of tax-advantaged savings in a 401(k) plan.
+In 2023, when Prero & Morgenstern was considering using the state program, IRS limits permitted $6,500 savings per year in a Roth individual retirement account, compared with an annual saving limit of $22,500 of tax-advantaged savings in a 401(k) plan.

-“We were searching for options,” says Elisheva Plotnik, a senior paralegal at Prero & Morgenstern.
+“We were searching for options,” says Elisheva Plotnik, a senior paralegal at the firm.
 The state-facilitated option “wasn’t really a good plan.”

 Once an employer enrolls in Illinois Secure Choice, the program sets up a Roth IRA in the employee’s name, which the employee can then choose to convert to a traditional pre-tax account.
-The default savings rate is 5% of the employee’s gross pay, which can be changed at any time, with an automatic escalation of one percentage point per year, up to 10%.
-Employers do not make contributions, matching or otherwise, to the accounts.
+The default saving rate is 5% of the employee’s gross pay, which can be changed at any time, with an automatic escalation of 1 percentage point per year, up to 10%.
+Employers make no contributions, matching or otherwise, to the accounts.

-At the end of 2025, Illinois Secure Choice had 25,820 employers registered for the program, covering 167,328 employees with a total of $311.4 million in assets.
-The state program had the third-highest asset level among the 12 state auto-IRA programs that were open as of December 31, 2025, behind only California’s CalSavers at $1.59 billion and Oregon’s OregonSaves at $445 million.
+At the end of 2025, Illinois Secure Choice had 25,820 employers registered, covering 167,328 employees, with a total of $311.4 million in assets.
+The state program had the third-highest asset level among the 12 state auto-IRA programs open as of December 31, 2025—behind only California’s CalSavers at $1.59 billion and Oregon’s OregonSaves at $445 million.

 Despite Illinois Secure Choice’s success on paper, the Fidelity Advantage 401(k), a pooled employer plan for employers with at least two employees and providing a 401(k) for the first time, was the better choice for Prero & Morgenstern in 2023 and remains its pick today.